maddn/topology/README.md

 This service will configure IS-IS on each topology device in the IGP `devices` leaf-list.
 For each device, it will add each interface that is connected to another device in same IGP to the IS-IS domain.
-It will set the metric on the interface using the `igp-metric` on the topology link.
+It will set the metric on the interface using the `igp‑metric` on the topology link.

 For IOS devices, basic OSPF can be configured with a loopback network and optionally the management network.